Nintendo Switch Rumors: ‘Super Smash Bros.’ Hinted By Reggie Fils-Aime

 There is another Metal Gear in the works, but creator Hideo Kojima is no longer involved.
 He has moved on since the cancellation of Silent Hills and is currently working with Guillermo del Toro and Norman Reedus on Death Stranding for Sony.

-It was Time who questioned Fils-Aime on the Switch’s online subscription details and release dates, when the Nintendo head man dropped a possible hint.
+It was Time who questioned Fils-Aime on the Switch’s online subscription details and release dates when the Nintendo head man dropped a possible hint.

 “[Our] overall proposition will not look the same as our competitors.
 But what we will do, is we will recognize what consumers like about our competitors, we will look to do it in a way that has a Nintendo flair to it.
 And we will look to make sure that in the end, we’ve got this robust, online environment that not only works well for our games, like Splatoon and Mario Kart, and Smash Bros., but that also works great for our third party developers.”

-You will notice that Reggie only said Smash Bros. was one of their online-friendly games, but didn’t state it would be coming to the Switch.
+You will notice that Reggie only said Smash Bros. was one of their online-friendly games but didn’t state it would be coming to the Switch.
 He also later mentioned Animal Crossing, another title which hasn’t been announced for the hybrid console.
 The biggest hint that Animal Crossing might make it in is the inclusion of the villagers in Mario Kart 8 Deluxe.

 For now, this is all speculation, and Reggie Fils-Aime has yet to backtrack or clarify anything.
 The fact that he mentioned Smash Bros. multiple times could indicate that it wasn’t a mistake.
 He could have been intentionally revealing it.